HugoMrth/HugoMrth/README.md

 # About Me :

 I'm a biostatistician working in public health.
-I'm specialized in epidemiology and pharmacoepidemiolgy, currently working on by data bases in a public health research lab.
+I'm specialized in epidemiology and pharmacoepidemiolgy, currently working on big data bases in a public health research lab.

 I'm mainly using R.